mdabdulripon/sql-database/README.md

-# sql-database
+Enviorments
+- Need to up and running the [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
+- To interact with the database download [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)

+SQL abbreviation
-- [x] RDBMS stands for Relational Database Management System.
+- RDBMS: Relational Database Management System.
-- [x] ANSI stands for American National Standards Institute
+- ANSI: American National Standards Institute
-- [x] ISO stands for International Organization for Standardization
+- ISO: International Organization for Standardization

 #### The SELECT statement is used to select data from a database.